paul-kline/sigcse2024-plcc/Docs/setup.md

 ![](images/02-choose-github.jpg)

-3. Select the service with whome you have an account.
+3. Select the service with whom you have an account.
 GitPod will send you to that service to request authorization to read and write repositories in that service with your authority.

 ![](images/03-authorize.jpg)